Why You Should Not Use Magento

 This is part 2 of a two part series on Magento, in this first part we look at why you should not use Magento for your eCommerce website platform.

 Magento is a beast, if its not the depth of the user interface, its hundreds of settings to get used to or just the sheer scale of it.
-To give you some idea there are 28,000 files for the default installation of Magento (compared to just ~2527 in OpenCart 1.5.5) and that’s not including any media or theme files that you’re be adding to it as well.
+To give you some idea there are 28,000 files for the default installation of Magento (compared to just ~2527 in OpenCart 1.5.5) and that’s not including any media or theme files that you’ll be adding to it as well.

 There is a lot of hype around Magento, for the large part of it, its worthy, but Magento has several other aspects that you need to be aware of:

-Because Magento has taken off, developers & designers are charging a premium for the development of extensions & themes.
+Because Magento has taken off, developers & designers are charging a premium for the development of custom extensions & themes.